 Many of these drugs were approved without adequate testing, and have resulted in patients' injuries and deaths in Tucson, Yuma, AZ and throughout the country.
 Numerous medical devices have also been recalled after significant injuries to patients.
 This is one of the subjects our Yuma and Tucson defective medical device attorney Department at Shultz & Rollins are very educated on.

-With the help of an experienced Tucson and Yuma, AZ defective medical device lawyer, individuals can bring claims against the manufacturer for injuries or death caused by drugs, medical devices and other pharmaceutical products.
+With the help of an experienced Tucson defective medical device lawyer, individuals can bring claims against the manufacturer for injuries or death caused by drugs, medical devices and other pharmaceutical products.
 Manufacturers can be held liable based on theories of strict liability, negligence or for failing to warn about potentially dangerous side effects caused by prescription drugs, over-the-counter medicines, medical devices and herbal supplements.

 Consumers trust drug and medical device manufacturers to produce safe and effective products.
 If a manufacturer acts negligently, its actions can result in serious medical complications for the consumers of their products.